whatjakecodes/whatjakecodes.github.io/blogs/method-object-refactor-pattern.md

 The method object refactor pattern's use case seems clear when refactoring a legacy, spaghetti-like codebase file.

-But, consider: would one use this pattern in a write-from-scratch, greenfield application?
+But, consider: would this pattern be useful in a write-from-scratch, greenfield application?
-Or would one adopt better object-oriented programming principles from the start?
+Or would applying better object-oriented programming principles from the start be better?

 The method object pattern may become less useful as a codebase matures in a "healthy" fashion.
 A mature, "healthy" codebase may already have re-usable classes and functions that are tuned toward readability and performance.
 Setting up a method object